yt-dlp/yt-dlp/README.md

     --convert-subs FORMAT            Convert the subtitles to other format (currently supported: srt|ass|vtt|lrc)

+## SponSkrub Options (SponsorBlock)
+    --sponskrub                      Use sponskrub to mark sponsored sections with the data available in SponsorBlock API (Youtube only)
+    --sponskrub-cut                  Cut out the sponsor sections instead of simply marking them
+    --sponskrub-force                Run sponskrub even if the video was already downloaded.
+Use with caution
+    --sponskrub-location             Location of the sponskrub binary;
+                                     either the path to the binary or its containing directory
+    --sponskrub-args                 Give these arguments to sponskrub

 ## Extractor Options:
     --ignore-dynamic-mpd             Do not process dynamic DASH manifests